Cellebrite: History

-In 2007, Cellebrite established an independent division targeted at the mobile forensics industry.
+In 2007, Cellebrite established an independent mobile forensics division aimed at producing digital forensics and intelligence tools for use by law enforcement, intelligence agencies, military branches, corporate security and investigations, law firms, and private digital forensic examiners.
 That year, Cellebrite was acquired by FutureDial Incorporated and one of its major shareholders, Sun Corporation in Japan.

+In 2017, Cellebrite's Mobile Lifecycle division was rebranded as Mobilogy, which produces hardware and software for phone-to-phone data transfer, backup, mobile applications electronic software distribution, and data analysis tools.

-Today Sun Corporation is Cellebrite's largest shareholder.
-In 2019 Israeli Growth Partners (IGP) invested $110 million in Cellebrite.
+In 2019, Israeli Growth Partners (IGP) invested $110 million in Cellebrite.

-In 2020, Cellebrite acquired BlackBag Technologies, a forensics company with a focus on computer forensics.
+In January 2020, Cellebrite announced the acquisition of US-based BlackBag Technologies, Inc., a forensics company with a focus on computer forensics.
 The acquisition allowed Cellebrite to expand its digital intelligence solution offerings to include data collection tools from computers.

-In 2021, Cellebrite announced a business combination agreement and plan of merger with TWC Tech Holdings II Corporation.
-Once completed, Cellebrite would become a publicly listed company on the Nasdaq under the new ticker symbol, “CLBT”; the pro forma implied equity value of Cellebrite post-merger is expected to be approximately $2.4 billion.
+In April 2021, Cellebrite announced plans to go public via a merger with TWC Tech Holdings II Corporation, a blank-check firm.
+Once completed, Cellebrite would become a publicly listed company on the Nasdaq under the new ticker symbol, "CLBT"; the pro forma implied equity value of Cellebrite post-merger is expected to be approximately $2.4 billion.
+In July 2021, a group of civil society organizations signed a letter arguing that the company should not be allowed to go public before demonstrating compliance with human rights.
+In August 2021, Cellebrite announced the completion of the merger.
+The Nasdaq ticker symbols were renamed to CLBT and CLBTW on the announcement day.

+In July 2024, Cellebrite announced that it was acquiring Cyber Technology Services, a US-based cybersecurity company licensed to work on federal projects with maximum security clearance.

+In June 2025, Cellebrite acquired Corellium, a Florida-based startup specializing in virtualized mobile device environments for security research, for $200 million.
+The deal included $150 million in cash, $20 million in restricted stock, and up to $30 million in performance-based cash tied to unspecified milestones over two years.